pabelmahbub/car-mechanic/README.md

-### used .env.local to hide firebase config info.
+## used .env.local to hide firebase config info.
 ## car-mechanic-server is the backend of this client side code:

-### used media query in Services section and IN Experts used Bootstrap for responsiveness.
+## used media query in Services section and IN Experts used Bootstrap for responsiveness.
 #https://react-responsive-using-media-querybootstrap.netlify.app/
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1.Technolofy used here:
-### Available Scripts
+## Available Scripts

 In the project directory, you can run: